Dr. Michael Bassman

 Dr. Todd Fraley

-Todd Fraley is the 2012-2013 Honors College Faculty Fellow.
+Todd Fraley is the 2013-2014 Faculty Fellow for EC Scholars.
 He is currently an associate professor in the School of Communication, where he also serves as the Coordinator for Undergraduate Studies and the Internship Director.
 He holds bachelor's degrees in Political Science and Sociology from James Madison University and earned his MA and PhD in Journalism and Mass Communication from the University of Georgia, Athens.

 While at ECU, Todd has been awarded the University Centennial Award for Excellence in Leadership and the Alumni Award for Outstanding Teaching.
 He is also a Chancellor's Leadership Fellow and a William C. Friday Fellow for Human Relations.
 He has numerous publications and presentations and was a named a 2010 Research Fellow at Northeastern University's Center for the Study of Sport in Society.